 His unique calligraphic renderings largely invoke the city and are the outcome of a lyrical integration of both Eastern and Western visual histories that range from Chinese scroll painting to European cubism.
 This unique form of abstraction was the synthesis of the artist’s experiences living in Seattle and New York, his extensive trips to Hong Kong, Shanghai, Kyoto, and Europe, and his conversion to the Bahá'í faith.
 Tobey stated, his work was not bound by a geography or a country but aimed for a “higher state of consciousness.”
 It bridges the international dimensions of midcentury modernism, a connection that has been previously unexplored in the discourse on postwar art.

-Mark Tobey: Threading Light is organized by the Addison Gallery of American Art, Phillips Academy, Andover, Massachusetts and is guest curated by Debra Bricker Balken.
-The exhibition will open at the Peggy Guggenheim Collection in Venice, Italy, on May 5 and run through September 11, 2017, before opening at the Addison.
+Mark Tobey: Threading Light is organized by the Addison Gallery and guest curated by Debra Bricker Balken.
+The exhibition was on view at the Peggy Guggenheim Collection in Venice, Italy, from May 6 through September 10, 2017.

 The exhibition is accompanied by a fully illustrated, 208-page scholarly catalogue, published by Skira Rizzoli in English and Italian, that documents many of Tobey’s most accomplished works and includes a comprehensive examination of Tobey and his cultural context by Balken, whose thorough and original research addresses the prescience of Tobey’s style and his unique place in American art.